-Specific decisions to purchase or sell securities for the Fund are made by the portfolio manager who are employees of the Advisor.
-The Advisor are authorized by the Trustees to allocate the orders placed by them on behalf of the Fund to brokers or dealers who may, but need not, provide research or statistical material or other services to the Fund or the Advisor for the Fund's use.
+Specific decisions to purchase or sell securities for the Fund are made by the portfolio manager who is an employee of the Advisor.
+The Advisor is authorized by the Trustees to allocate the orders placed by it on behalf of the Fund to brokers or dealers who may, but need not, provide research or statistical material or other services to the Fund or the Advisor for the Fund's use.
 Such allocation is to be in such amounts and proportions as the Advisor may determine.